Rel1cx/eslint-react/docs/rules-over-options.md

 # Rules Over Options

 Each rule should have a single purpose.
-Make multiple rules work together to achieve more complex behaviors instead of adding endless options to a single rule.
+Make multiple rules work together to achieve more complex behaviors instead of adding options to a single rule.

 ## Why?